reevafaisal/Portfolio/README.md

 ---

+## Publications and Presentations

+**Faisal R**, Omar C. From Holes To Whole: Building A Guided Experience for Functional Programming in Hazel.
+Invited for poster presentation at Explore CS Research Showcase, April 10, 2025

+Ahmed KS, **Faisal R**, Ali MM, Virani SS, Marcinak CT, Zafar SN.
+Predicting Post-discharge Infection: A Machine Learning-driven Composite Outcome Model for Patients Undergoing Pancreatectomy.
+Submitted to the American College of Surgeons’ Clinical Congress 2025

+---

 ## Projects

 ### LogoScout
 #### [Demo](https://prolific-elegance-production.up.railway.app/) | 03/2024

 - This project is a web-based image extraction tool that crawls websites and retrieves images efficiently, built primarily in Java.
-It is designed to extract images from a given URL, queue subpages within the same domain, and filter results for logos or other specific image types.
 - Supports any publicly accessible webpage as input.
 - Uses JSoup to fetch and parse webpages for images.
 - Queues subpages only within the same domain to prevent unnecessary external crawling.